Allen Harris, CEPA, CEO & Chief Investment Officer

 Aside from working at BMM, Stacey has another passion, animal rescue.
 She is a board member and volunteer for two non-profit organizations: New England Basset Hound Rescue, which finds homes for orphaned and abandoned canines of the basset breed, and Animal D.R.E.A.M.S., a TNR (Trap, Neuter, Return) organization that helps the feral and stray cats of Berkshire County.

-Zack Marcotte, CRPC®, Associate Advisor/Compliance Officer
+Zack Marcotte, CRPC®, Financial Advisor/Compliance Officer

 Zack is a “once in a lifetime” employee.
 Horatio Alger has nothing on him.
 Commonly referred to as “Zack of all trades,” this young man is equally at home with a screwdriver or pen in hand.